 Thinking on a Higher Plane– Isaiah 55

-One of the simple prayers has been recommended as a way to start our day is, “Lord, guide my thinking today”.
+One simple prayer that has been recommended as a way to help start our day is, “Lord, guide my thinking today”.

 We have complete and total control over what we choose to think about, so inviting God to guide us is a form of surrender to Him.
 It is a willingness to think on a higher plane.

-Isaiah invites us to seek the Lord to think and live in a way that pleases Him rather than in a way that seeks retaliation for hurt pride or pursues some other regrettable way.
+The prophet Isaiah invites us to seek the Lord to help think and live in a way that pleases Him rather than following a path that seeks retaliation for hurt pride or pursues some other regrettable action against another.
+As Isaiah writes in Chapter 55:

 Seek the Lord while He may be found,